bigsergey/jasmine-tdd-example/README.md

 $ npm start
 ```

-Open this link [http://localhost:8081/](http://localhost:8081/) in your browser see the tests.
+Open [http://localhost:8081/](http://localhost:8081/) in your browser see the tests.
+Static files are served using Express.